sethvoltz/OctoPrint-DisplayPanel/README.md

 [![Screenshot of demo video](https://img.youtube.com/vi/78emT1ollu4/0.jpg)](https://youtu.be/78emT1ollu4 "Click here to watch a demo on YouTube")

+## Resources

+Check out our [Community Discussions](https://github.com/sethvoltz/OctoPrint-DisplayPanel/discussions) forum for build show and tell, discussing new features and community support!

 ## Hardware

 Besides the [3D printed parts](https://www.thingiverse.com/thing:4674214), you will need the following parts: